TheMarlboroMan/php-router/README.md

 ### why don't you do regular expressions for the path_mapper and instead rely on your own component?

 Can't be bothered to.

+## how do I use this into my own project?

+Are you going to use this? ok, well...
+Plase, just study the example.
+No need to really really study the router, but study the example itself, see what's what and what it does, realise that most factory interfaces can be implemented with something that goes return new $classname($mydependencycontainer) and that you can actually use a single class to implement them all, dirty stile.

+Just one thing, the example is not production-quality at all.
+It is quick, dirty and takes a lot of shortcuts.
+Please, don't be like that.